drzee1205/Agentseek/README.md

 ## Usage

-Make sure the services are up and running with `./start_services.sh` and run the AgenticSeek with `python3 cli.py` for CLI mode or `python3 api.py` then go to `localhost:3000` for web interface.
+Make sure the services are up and running with `./start_services.sh` and run the AgenticSeek with `uv run cli.py` for CLI mode or `uv run api.py` then go to `localhost:3000` for web interface.

 You can also use speech to text by setting `listen = True` in the config.
 Only for CLI mode.